 Natural regeneration refers to the renewal process of forest ecosystem growth that appears by natural processes.
 The terminology of natural regeneration varies from one and another studies.
 Either natural regeneration, natural succession, or spontaneous regeneration, they have the same meaning.
-In natural succession, recovery happened gradually by growing the composition, structure, and function of the pristine forest.
+In a natural succession process, recovery occurs gradually as the composition, structure, and function of an ecosystem progress towards the forest's climax state or an alternative stable state, particularly when ecological constraints hinder the attainment of the climax state.
 The successful regeneration includes all processes, such as seed production, seed dispersal, seed predation, germination, emergence, seedling survival, and seeding initial growth (Calama et al., 2017).

 This restoration process has been studied for decades, showing that natural regeneration provides better results on the forest ecosystem (Chazdon & Uriarte, 2016).
-Natural regeneration supports the diversity of trees which results in more resilient forests to climate change (García et al., 2020).
+Natural regeneration is more successful in restoring the native forest community, including trees, understory plants and wildlife, as well as in restoring the native structure and ecological processes, which results in more resilient forests to climate change and other disturbances (García et al., 2020).